cac-t-u-s/cac-t-u-s.github.io/pages/reactive.md

 #### Routing data

-Data transferred through reactive program updates can be filtered and route by the `route` box.
+Data transferred through reactive program updates can be filtered and routed by the `route` box.

 `route` has unlimited [optional inputs](box-inputs#optional) which can be connected to different _tests_ (a function or patch box in [lambda mode](lambda), or just a function name to apply, ).
 Received data will only be propagated if they comply with the test.